petrosvisconte/vim-configuration/README.md

 - To quit if you have not made any changes or have already written your changes you can enter **q**
 - To quit and discard any changes you may have made: enter **q!**

-Keep in mind that if you enter a command, vim will return to "Normal" mode.
+Keep in mind that after you enter a command, vim will return to "Normal" mode.
 This means that you will need to re-enter **:** to return to command mode and type in a new command.